jasper-zheng/PyAudible/docs/Documentation.md

 message_list = rx.received_data()
 ```

-In Callback Mode, after the instantiation, the receiver will be repeatedly called each frame by `pyaudible.Receiver.read()`.
+In Callback Mode, after the instantiation, the receiver will be repeatedly called each frame by `receiver.Receiver.read()`.
 Whenever new data is ready, the receiver will return the converted data as string immediately, even if the transmission is not finish.
 If the log mode is on, the receiver will also return a integer representing the current status of the connection, to help interacting with the receiver (see [Class Receiver: Callback Mode](#callback-mode)).

 ## Class Transmitter

-``class pyaudible.Transmitter``
+``class transmitter.Transmitter``

 Python interface to modulate and transmit data.
 Provides methods to:
   * Convert text to modulated audio waveform